 Dog left in hot enclosed vehicle, being physically abused, etc.

-Against a human or animal by an animal (occurring now).
+Against a human or animal by an animal.

 There is no State or municipal code governing the licensing of cats or the need to maintain immediate control of a cat like there are dogs.